Home » New York » Bronx Zoo tickets

 Girl in Butterfly Garden

-The Bronx Zoo Butterfly garden has over 40 species of butterflies in a greenhouse and meadows-like ambiance.
+The Bronx Zoo Butterfly Garden has over 40 species of butterflies in a greenhouse and meadow-like ambiance.

 Visitors can walk through the indoor conservatory and watch 1000 butterflies up close.